open-feature/go-sdk-contrib/tools/provider-tck/README.md

 the readiness scenario is not really about events.
 Declare `@lifecycle` when initialisation actually reaches something and the client can observe how that went; declare `@events` when the provider emits events.
 Neither implies the other.

+`@reinitialization` is separate from `@lifecycle` for a subtler reason, and it is worth knowing how it came to be separate, because the mistake behind it is easy to repeat.
+[Requirement 2.5.2][req-252] says a provider **SHOULD** revert to its uninitialized state after `shutdown`, and its supporting text adds that *"some providers **may** allow reinitialization from this state"*.
+Reuse is therefore **permitted, not required**: a provider that releases its client on shutdown and refuses to be started again is exercising a choice the specification offers it.
+Leave the tag undeclared and the scenario is skipped — that is the whole of what is needed, and in particular it is **not** a known deviation, because nothing is deviating.

+The scenario was untagged and so mandatory until [spec `fc99d5ac`][reinit-fix].
+Run against flagd's RPC resolver it failed, was written down as a known deviation, and was one step from being filed as a defect against a provider doing nothing wrong. **A false failure is the mirror image of a vacuous pass**, and this suite cares about both.

+What the tag buys is the other direction: a provider that does offer reuse has somewhere to be held to it, because "`Shutdown` releases the client and `Init` returns early because an initialised flag was never cleared" is easy to write and leaves the provider evaluating against a closed connection rather than failing outright.
+Reverting the state is not separately observable — a provider that reverts but refuses reuse presents exactly as one that did neither — so a gated reuse scenario is the only assertion the requirement admits.

 `@numeric-coercion` deserves a note, because it is the one capability here that **the specification does not define**.
 OpenFeature has a single numeric type on purpose — `number` is "a numeric value of